 I’ll admit it, when Marvel movies started really coming out, I was like “what’s all the buzz about this?”
 Having never been a comic book fan, I didn’t get it.
-And then I watched one, and then another, and then was invited to screenings and I was hooked.
+And then I watched one, and then another, and I was hooked.
 Just like so many others, I was invited to a screening of THOR: RAGNAROK and I liked it just as I did the others.

 Thor is imprisoned on the other side of the universe without his mighty hammer and finds himself in a race against time to get back to Asgard to stop Ragnarok – the destruction of his homeworld and the end of Asgardian civilization – at the hands of an all-powerful new threat, the ruthless Hela.
 But first he must survive the deadly gladiatorial contest that pits him against his former ally and fellow Avenger – the Incredible Hulk!

 There’s action, there’s drama, there’s broken relationships, there’s new characters and there are laughs.
 So many corny and cheesy and funny laughs.
 Being a big Guardians of the Galaxy fan, I felt like this had more of that tone to it then some of the other Marvel movies featuring Thor.
 And don’t worry, NO SPOILERS!